KannonZenetism/zenetism-field-physics/lattice-mathematics/LM02-mathematical-commentary.md

 ### Commentary Notes
 - Objects are not arbitrary states: they are resonance systems, always sealed.
-- Morphisms test fidelity: only seal-preserving maps are valid.
+- Morphisms test fidelity: only seal-preserving maps are veracious.
 - Monoidal closure and categorical limits show the lattice is structurally complete — resonance is lawful at every scale.

 ---